 A lot can change in just twelve months.
-A year ago many of the businesses viewed their RPA journey and Automation strategy with mild curiosity, at best.
-Fast forward to now, and intrigue around the promise of a simplified future has grown significantly.
-Organizations across many industries are quickly learning that they need to identify innovative opportunities from new technology trends in order to yield greater operational efficiencies and achieve greater customer satisfaction.
+A year ago, many businesses viewed their RPA journey and automation strategy with mild curiosity at best.
+Fast forward to today, and intrigue around the promise of a simplified future has grown significantly.
+Organizations across many industries are quickly learning that they need to identify innovative opportunities from new technology trends in order to yield greater operational efficiency and achieve greater customer satisfaction.

 The Evolution of RPA: What Have We Learned?